Hunter Biden indicted on federal gun charges

 Washington — Hunter Biden, President Biden's son, has been indicted by a federal grand jury on charges related to his purchase of a firearm in October 2018, while he was a drug user, according to court filings.

 Hunter Biden allegedly knowingly made a false statement and representation to an unnamed, Wilmington-based firearms dealer, as detailed in the second count of the indictment.
-He is accused in the third count of the document of knowingly possessing a firearm, despite knowing that he was a drug user, in violation of federal law.
+He is accused in the third count of the document of knowingly possessing a firearm across the 11-day period despite being an unlawful drug user, in violation of federal law.

+All three counts are felonies, and if convicted, Hunter Biden could face a maximum sentence of 25 years in prison and fines of up to $750,000.

 The indictment comes after a deal fell apart in July between the government and Hunter Biden's attorneys over taxes and diversion agreement on a firearms charge.
 Originally the president's son had been charged with two separate criminal informations with misdemeanor tax offenses and a felony firearm offense.
 But in a court hearing that was meant to seal the deal, a federal judge questioned provisions that would have allowed Hunter Biden to avoid prison time.
 The deal fell apart in real time, and Hunter Biden ultimately pleaded not guilty to the three charges.